jryom/dotfiles/README.md

 # Dotfiles

-These are my everchanging dotfiles for macOS.
+These are my ever changing dotfiles for macOS.